 Seasonal Rainfall and Temperature Prediction:

-As per IRI Multi Model Probability Forecast for December 2015 to February 2016, there is 40% probability for total 3 month precipitation shall be above average in central.
-During an El Nino higher rainfall is usual during October- December Season in northern and central islands.
-But during January- March it is dry during an El Nino.
-The 3 month average temperature has a 70- 80% likelihood to be in the above-normal tercile during these 3 months.
+As per IRI Multi Model Probability Forecast for October to December 2016, there is a 50% chance that the rainfall shall be below average in central islands.
+The 3-month average temperature has a 60% likelihood to be in the above-normal tercile in southern islands during these 3 months.
+Temperature in northern islands shall be climatological.